 Podcasts that will have you learning and laughing in public

 Whether you are looking to learn something new, laugh, cry, or all the above, there is a podcast for you.
-Somehow radio’s more vibrant grandchild has held our attention and satisfied our very specific desires.
-At no cost at all, we can sit, walk or run to the tune of thousands of hours on niche broadcasts.
+Somehow radio’s more vibrant grandchild holds our attention and satisfies our very specific desires.
+We can sit, walk or run to the tune of thousands of hours on niche broadcasts.
 For new listeners cutting through the fat to get to the meatiest content can feel daunting.
 After all, every time a bell rings new podcaster uploads their very first episode.
 In an effort to move ears closer to quality material, we put together a shortlist of shows that you are going to want to follow.
 In a saturated market, these podcast crews manage to stand out.

 Hosted by Jenna Wortham and Wesley Morris

 When it comes to world-class podcasts, the NY times have cornered the market.
 We would be remiss not to give a special mention to The Daily, hosted by Michael Barbaro and 1619, hosted by Nikole Hannah-Jones.
 Still Processing, hosted by Jenna Wortham and Wesley Morris does not break the NYT winning streak.
 Both Wortham and Morris (a Pulitzer Prize surprise winner) are senior culture writers who bring their knowledge, unique opinions and honesty to each episode.
 This podcast captures the zeitgeist of our times in an unapologetic black voice.